 Types and Qualifications of Membership Dues are as follows:

 Regular Membership is for any person whose designated responsibilities are in line with those qualifications in Article III of the Constitution.
-Student Membership is for any person who is enrolled full-time a t an accredited graduate school in the field of counseling or a closely related profession.
-The student’s major professor must attest in writing to these qualifications.
+Student Membership is for any person who is enrolled full-time at an accredited graduate school in the field of counseling or a closely related profession.
 Lifetime Membership is awarded by the organization to special individuals allowing annual membership dues to be waived.

-The Association shall maintain a general operating fund in a bank which shall be selected by the Treasurer and subject to the approval of the Executive Board.
+The Association shall maintain a general operating fund in a bank which shall be selected by the Treasurer and subject to the approval of the Leadership Cabinet & Board of Directors.